Gemello-Digitale-Bologna/URBIA/backend/modal_runtime/README.md

 - `execute` to execute a given code (through the driver);
 - `terminate` to terminate the sandbox istance at session end;

+## Important Notes

+There is an important difference between using `App.lookup` or just `App` in `Modal`.

+### `app = modal.App("name")`
+Creates/defines an app with functions attached to it.

+- Use this in your source code where you define functions with @app.function()
+- The app object has your functions registered on it

+### `app = modal.App.lookup("name")`

+Finds an already-deployed app by name.

+Use this to call functions from a deployed app

+- Returns an empty app object (no functions attached)
+- You then use modal.Function.from_name() to get the deployed functions

 ## Tests